Dear MendMeShop,

 Stiffness and Weakness

-You may find that your range of motion limited and that you are not able to bend or straighten your knee all the way.
+You may find that your range of motion is limited and that you are not able to bend or straighten your knee all the way.
 You may also experience a buckling or weakness in your knee that happens when a torn meniscus fragment slips out of being lodged between your bones.
 A reflex relaxation of the thigh muscles creates weakness in your knee joint resulting in poor stability.

 Swelling